-32.75 The Senate Office shall keep records of meetings the Assessors hold with students, and also of the proceedings of the Student Conduct Committee.
-Such records shall be retained for a minimum of six academic sessions after the incident under investigation; and, if longer than this, for the remaining duration of the student's registration with the University.
+33.87 The Senate Office keeps records of student conduct meetings and hearings.
+These records are kept for at least six academic sessions after the incident under investigation, and for the remaining duration of the student's registration with the University, if this is longer.